xiaohang007/SLICES/README.md

 Scripts to reproduce results of benchmark and inverse design case study.
 Developed by Hang Xiao 2023.04 xiaohang007@gmail.com https://github.com/xiaohang007
-All results are available in the link mentioned in the paper: "SLICES: An Invertible, Symmetry-invariant, and String-based Crystallographic Representation".
+Training datasets and results of the inverse design study are available in https://10.6084/m9.figshare.22707472.

 ## How to use: